Giuseppe Tornatore

 Giuseppe Tornatore Bio

 Giuseppe Tornatore (born 27 May 1956) is an Italian film director and screenwriter whose work revived critical attention to Italian cinema.
-He emerged in the mid-1980s with intimate dramas that combine human warmth with formal filmmaking and is best known internationally for Cinema Paradiso, which won the Academy Award for Best Foreign Language Film.
+Born in Bagheria in Sicily, Tornatore emerged in the mid-1980s with intimate dramas that blend human warmth and classical storytelling.
+He is best known internationally for Cinema Paradiso, a film that earned the Academy Award for Best Foreign Language Film and established him as a leading voice in European cinema.

 Early Life and Background